Yield2024/calculator/README.md

-# Calculadora de Interés Compuesto

-Esta es una calculadora de interés compuesto desarrollada en React utilizando las bibliotecas RSuite y Recharts.
-La aplicación calcula el interés ganado y el saldo total acumulado para una cuenta de inversión con diferentes opciones de reinversión de intereses.
+# Compound Interest Calculator

+This is a compound interest calculator developed in React using the RSuite and Recharts libraries.
+The application calculates the earned interest and total accumulated balance for an investment account with different interest reinvestment options.

-## Funcionalidades
+## Features

-- Calcula el interés compuesto y el saldo total acumulado para una cuenta de inversión.
-- Permite seleccionar entre dos tipos de cuenta: Orbit y Odyssey.
-- Permite ajustar el monto del depósito inicial y el período de inversión.
-- Proporciona una visualización gráfica del crecimiento del saldo a lo largo del tiempo.
+- Calculates compound interest and total accumulated balance for an investment account.
+- Allows selection between two account types: Orbit and Odyssey.
+- Enables adjustment of the initial deposit amount and investment period.
+- Provides a graphical visualization of balance growth over time.

-## Capturas de Pantalla
+## Screenshots

 ![alt text](image.png)

-## Instalación
+## Installation

-1. Clona este repositorio en tu máquina local.
-2. Navega hasta la carpeta del proyecto.
+1. Clone this repository to your local machine.
+2. Navigate to the project folder.
-3. Ejecuta `npm install` para instalar las dependencias.
+3. Run `npm install` to install the dependencies.
-4. Ejecuta `npm start` para iniciar la aplicación en modo de desarrollo.
-5. Abre [http://localhost:3000](http://localhost:3000) en tu navegador para ver la aplicación.

-## Contribuciones

-Las contribuciones son bienvenidas.
-Si encuentras un error o tienes alguna idea para mejorar la aplicación, no dudes en abrir un issue o enviar un pull request.
+4. Run `npm start` to start the application in development mode.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

-## Autor
+## Contributions

-Esta aplicación fue desarrollada por [Carlos Escorcia](https://github.com/carlospolo019).
+Contributions are welcome.
+If you find a bug or have any ideas to improve the application, feel free to open an issue or send a pull request.

-## Licencia
+## Author

-Este proyecto está bajo la Licencia [MIT](LICENSE).
+This application was developed by [Carlos Escorcia](https://github.com/carlospolo019).